 Thanks for the Queenstown tips guys.
 I can’t imagine I’ll be doing anything too adrenaline filled (not my sort of thing) and I have limited time to do stuff between family / wedding commitments… so won’t be getting far out.
 I will have a hire car though so will play it by year.

 Scroll up a bit if you want to read about my recent first P&O cruise experience (albeit a different location).
 I’m already considering another cruise but I’d probably only do a short one next time.

 If you are flying to and from Melbourne on a Qantas domestic flight and a member of Qantas Frequent Flyer, be sure to visit this pop-up store at Melbourne Airport terminal 1.
-It’s located close to gate 1 and open now until June 30 this year.
+It’s located close to gate 1 (next to the newsagent) and open now until June 30 this year.
 Show your QFF card and you will earn 100 QFF points.

 It’s been a year since Qantas started flying non-stop between Perth and London (the first flight left Perth on March 24, 2018) and the airline today claimed the route has been a resounding success with some interesting statistics.
 Qantas 787s carried 155,000 passengers on the route and cabin crew served more than 450,000 meals.
 The most-watched movie inflight was Mission Impossible: Fallout.
 And the seat on the plane that has spent more time watching the in-flight entertainment screen than any other seat on board is 56F with combined time of 9134 hours.